jenkinsci/dependency-track-plugin/README.md

 Copyright & License
 -------------------

-Dependency-Track and the Dependency-Track Jenkins Plugin is Copyright (c) Steve Springett.
+Dependency-Track and the Dependency-Track Jenkins Plugin are Copyright (c) Steve Springett.
 All Rights Reserved.

 Permission to modify and redistribute is granted under the terms of the Apache 2.0 license.